Denise Richards: Business

+Modeling

-During her career, Richards has graced the covers of numerous magazines, including Cosmopolitan (Poland, Greece, US and Germany), Redbook, Details, Esquire, Self, Shape, GQ, Bella and Empire.
+During her career, Richards has been on the cover of numerous magazines, including Cosmopolitan (Poland, Greece, US and Germany), Redbook, Details, Esquire, Self, Shape, GQ, Bella and Empire.
 In December 2004, she posed for a nude pictorial in Playboy magazine, five months after giving birth.
 Richards posed semi-nude for the July 2006 issue of Jane magazine to raise money for the Clothes Off Our Back Foundation.
 She has appeared in television commercials for Pepsi, Head & Shoulders, Secret, J.C.
-Penney and Librero.
+Penney, and Librero.
 Richards walked the runway at the "Max Factor Salutes Hollywood" fashion show on March 14, 2007, in Hollywood.
-In 2010, Richards walked the runway for Ali Landry and Annie Kate Pons' fashion line, Belle Parish's fashion show.
-In September 2019, she walked the runway for Kyle Richards' and Shahida Clayton's new clothing brand at New York Fashion Week.

-Richards launched her self-titled fragrance in spring 2012.
-In 2012, Richards appeared in an infomercial for abdominal muscle toner "The Flex Belt" alongside Adrianne Curry, Lisa Rinna and Janet Evans.
+In 2010, Richards walked the runway for Ali Landry and Annie Kate Pons's fashion line, Belle Parish's fashion show.
+In 2012, Richards appeared in an infomercial for abdominal muscle toner "The Flex Belt" alongside Adrianne Curry, Lisa Rinna, and Janet Evans.
 In 2013, she became the brand ambassador for Oro Gold Cosmetics.
 In 2017, she appeared in furniture brand Urban Home's commercials and advertising campaigns.
-She has appeared in rock band Blues Traveler's music video for the song "Canadian Rose" and rapper Snoop Dogg's music video for "Undercova Funk".
+Richards has appeared in Blues Traveler's music video for "Canadian Rose" and Snoop Dogg's music video for "Undercova Funk".
+In September 2019, she walked the runway for Kyle Richards' and Shahida Clayton's new clothing brand at New York Fashion Week.

-In November 2019, Richards announced that she has developed a skincare line with CBme Beauty.

-Richards joined OnlyFans as a content creator in June 2022, as a gesture of support for her daughter Sam, who had attracted criticism for launching her own account.
-She said that she believed "the creators of [OnlyFans] really took the best of every platform of social media and put it into one site," because as a creator, "you own your content.
-The other sites, they can sell your content."
-Her friend, Tori Spelling, later admitted to subscribing with a pseudonymous account and spending over $400 on content and tips in two days.

-Public image

-Richards's appearance has often been the subject of media attention.
-In 1999, she was ranked #9 in Maxim's 50 Sexiest Women.
-In 2001, she was voted #2 in FHM's 100 Sexiest Women, #5 in FHMs 100 Sexiest Women and #19 in AskMen.com's 50 Most Beautiful Women.
-She was named one of the "100 Hottest Women of All-Time" by Men's Health.
-In 2002, Richards was ranked at number 21 in Stuff magazine's "102 Sexiest Women in the World."
-In 2011, Men's Health ranked her at number 61 on their list of "100 Hottest Women of All Time."
-Shape magazine ranked her at number 7 on their list of "10 of Our Fave Bond Girls: Then and Now."